DiegoPretelt/Purple-Team-Home-Lab/README.md

 # Purple-Team-Home-Lab
 lab environment designed for Purple Team operations, including tools, scripts, and documentation for Blue Team and Red Team cybersecurity exercises, threat detection, and adversary emulation.

+- Setup
+- Technologies in use
+- Exercises / strategy
+- Findings